godotengine/godot-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 enough to ignore the input caused by joystick drifting, but is low enough to not ignore actual input from the player.

-Godot features a built-in dead zone system to tackle this problem.
-The default value is ``0.2``, but you can increase it or decrease it on a per-action basis in the Project Settings' Input Map tab.
-For ``Input.get_vector()``, the deadzone can be specified, or otherwise it will calculate the average deadzone value from all of the actions in the vector.
+Godot features a built-in deadzone system to tackle this problem.
+The default value is ``0.5``, but you can adjust it on a per-action basis in the Project Settings' Input Map tab.
+For ``Input.get_vector()``, the deadzone can be specified as an optional 5th parameter.
+If not specified, it will calculate the average deadzone value from all of the actions in the vector.

 "Echo" events
 ^^^^^^^^^^^^^